 Can I turn bread flour into cake flour

-If you don’t really have a choice, bread flour can be a substitute to cake flour with the help of cornstarch.
+If you don’t really have a choice, bread flour can be a substitute for cake flour with the help of cornstarch.
 The protein content of the bread flour goes through a process of ‘diluting’ when cornstarch is added to it.
 It will result in less gluten development and a lighter cake that’s closer to cake flour or pastry flour.

 Use the ratio of 1 cup of bread flour to 3 tbsp of cornstarch to make all-purpose flour.